Dhananjay-Kale/Amazon-Web-Services/README.md

 # Amazon-Web-Services
-This is repository foe AWS work.
+This is repository for AWS work.